 When choosing which access control system is right for your commercial, mixed-use, or multifamily building, you should first consider its features, costs, and pros and cons.
 In this section, we’ll go over those factors for Brivo.

-- Cloud-based software: There’s no need to worry about losing data or the system failing since all information is stored on the cloud.
-Brivo’s cloud-based platform is available anytime and anywhere, from any device.
+- Cloud-based software: Concerns about losing data or the system failing can be mitigated since all information is stored on the cloud.
+Brivo’s cloud-based platform can be available anytime and anywhere, from any device.

 - Seamless integrations: Brivo has an open API that enables integrations with other proptech products, such as video cameras, smart locks, and property management software.